Monday, July 14, 2025

 Industries with a high proportion of professional and technical workers are less likely to mention respect—and when they did discuss respect, the sentiment was higher.
 In industries with many first-time workers, including casual restaurants, grocery stores, and specialty stores, workers were more likely to mention and talk negatively about respect than workers in other industries.

-Supportive Leaders
+2. Supportive Leaders Are a Must

 Of all the ways employees describe their leaders, the most important predictor of a company’s culture score is whether leaders support their employees.
 Employees describe supportive managers as helping them in their work, responding to requests, adapting to the individual needs of employees, and encouraging and supporting them.